-I have taught at Santa Fe Community College since 2001 and Santa Fe University of Art and Design since 2013.
-At SFCC I designed all of the classes in the Audio Concentration and have spent a number of years growing it into a major component of the Media Arts program which can give a student the foundation to work towards many different career paths and artistic pursuits.
-At SFUAD I teach and design both Recording Technology and Music Technology classes and have had a primary influence on moving the Contemporary Music Program in a direction that is more inclusive towards all forms of music technology used in composition, recording, and performance.
+I have taught at Santa Fe Community College since 2001 and at Santa Fe University of Art and Design from 2013 – 2018, when the school closed.
+At SFCC I designed all of the classes in the Audio Concentration in the Film and Digital Media Arts department and have spent a number of years growing it into a major component of the program which can give a student the foundation to work towards many different career paths and artistic pursuits.
+At SFUAD I taught and designed both Recording Technology and Music Technology classes and was a primary influence on moving the Contemporary Music Program in a direction that was more inclusive towards all forms of music technology used in composition, recording, and performance.
 Below is a sample listing of a number of classes I have taught and designed.
-In addition to classes, I also teach lessons, with a focus on music and technology, and occasional workshops.
+In addition to classes, I also teach lessons, with a focus on music and technology, and workshops.

 Please see the LESSONS page for a full description of my private lessons.